Caerus-b/unifi-presence/README.md

 `UNIFI_URL`- URL of your unifi application e.g https://10.10.10.10:8080

-`API_KEY`- This can ge found in the unifi intergrations section.
+`UNIFI_KEY`- This can ge found in the unifi intergrations section.

 `SITE_ID`- ID of site target device is a member of, if site isnt supplied one will be defaulted to.